MartinLoef/fs-homeowners/readme.md

 ### Media
 To mention something about this subject, i have used the bootstrap sites, facebook.com to get ideas about how to style and lay-out this page.
-This is show by the amount of custom made css which is very low (in my opinion)
+This is shown by the amount of custom made css which is very low (in my opinion)

 ### Acknowledgements
 My girlfriend which had to put up with me during my 'WTF why isnt this working' moments.<br>